-"As the summer heat rises, the body protects itself by turning down its own thermostat, so to speak," explains Vaidya Manohar, an expert in Maharishi Ayurveda.
+"As the summer heat rises, the body protects itself by turning down its own thermostat, so to speak," explains Vaidya Manohar, an expert in Maharishi AyurVeda.
 "This means that the digestive fire is weaker, so we need to be careful not to overload it."

 Here are seven simple things you can do to keep your digestion working smoothly without turning up the heat:

-You may think that skipping meals is a good idea, but actually it helps digestion to eat regular meals, even if the quantities are smaller in summer.
-According to the ayurvedic daily routine, digestion is strongest at noon, when the sun is at its peak, so eat your main meal then and less at breakfast and dinner.
+You may think that skipping meals is a good idea, but actually it helps your digestion to eat regular meals, even if the quantities are smaller in summer.
+According to the Ayurvedic daily routine, digestion is strongest at noon, when the sun is at its peak, so eat your main meal then and less at breakfast and dinner.

 If you need to include nuts in your diet, make them more digestible by soaking them overnight.
-In the morning, let them dry and then grind them up and add to your food as a topping, in sauces or as a base for soups.
+In the morning, let them dry and then grind them up and add to your food as a topping, in sauces, or as a base for soups.
 Avoid salty, roasted nuts as these will increase heat in the body.

-- Drink more water
+3. Drink more water

 Keep your body hydrated by increasing your daily intake of pure water and other liquids.
 Fruit juices, especially freshly squeezed, replenish electrolytes and cool in the same stroke.
-Or for a cooling, digestion-enhancing lassi (yogurt drink), blend ¼ c. yogurt with ¾ c. water and one tablespoon of Organic Rose Petal Spread.
+Or try a cooling, digestion-enhancing lassi (probiotic yogurt drink).
+Rose petal lassi is especially refreshing during summer months.

-- Use digestive herbs and spices
+4. Use digestive herbs and spices

 Enhance your digestive power by preparing food with Pitta-pacifying spices.
 These include fennel, coriander, fenugreek, rosemary, basil, cardamom, parsley, and cilantro.
 Use fresh ginger, cumin, and black pepper in smaller amounts in summer.
 Make sure your diet has sufficient salt, as you can lose a lot of the body salts through sweating in the summer heat.

-- Pump up digestion with herbal supplements
+5. Pump up digestion with herbal supplements

 In summer, toxins can build up in the liver.
-This can manifest in a number of ways, from emotional irritability, to sensitive skin that over-reacts to the sun, insects, or heat.
+This can manifest in a number of ways—from emotional irritability to sensitive skin that overreacts to the sun, insects, or heat.

-- Choose cooling exercises
+6. Choose cooling exercises

-- Revitalize with Organic Premium Amla Berry
+7. Revitalize with Organic Premium Amla Berry

-Although Organic Premium Amla Berry is balancing to all three doshas, it's especially helpful to people with Pitta constitutions, because it does not increase heat.
-This makes it an excellent choice for staying vital and energetic in the summer.
+- Although balancing to all three doshas, amla berry is especially helpful to people with Pitta constitutions, because it does not increase heat.
+This makes amla berry an excellent choice for staying vital and energetic in the summer.

-© 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
+© 1999, 2023 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.